daattali/beautiful-jekyll/programming.md

 ### Is there a fursuit parade this year?

 In an effort to protect our attendees and prevent the spread of Covid-19, we will not be having a fursuit parade this year.
-Instead, please work with our staff photographers to arrange a photoshoot.
+Instead, please work with our staff photographers to arrange a photo-shoot.
 Further details on times and locations will be added to the schedule soon.

 ### Convention Map